Blohm+Voss: Postwar

 After the Second World War, the British continued to demolish the shipyards of Steinwerder.
 B&V, unable to restart shipbuilding work, all but ceased to exist for several years.

 In 1950, B&V created a new subsidiary company, Steinwerder Industrie AG, to manufacture machinery and boilers on the site.
 Its shipyard fortunes began to revive in 1952 when the new company was allowed to restart ship repair work and the City of Hamburg subsequently guaranteed it credit.
 By 1953 some 900 workers were back in employment.
-The building of new ships would later also be allowed again.
+The building of new ships would later also be allowed again; the first ship built was the Wappen von Hamburg in 1955.
 During this period of resurrection the level of investment required meant that B&V moved out of private hands and became a publicly quoted company, 50% owned by Phoenix-Rheinrohr AG, itself soon to be consolidated into the Thyssen Group.
 Even so, B&V would never regain its former size.
 In 1966 it took over neighbouring shipbuilder H. C. Stülcken Sohn.

 During the postwar years, B+V built oil rigs and developed a market for other offshore products such as support ships and pipelines.
 The company has also built ships for numerous commercial customers, including luxury yachts.
 Eclipse, built for Russian billionaire Roman Abramovich, is 162 m in length making it the second longest private yacht in the world.
 B+V still administers the Elbe 17 dry dock at Hamburg.
-The semi-submersible drilling rig "Chris Chenery" was constructed in 1974 for The Offshore Co. of Houston, USA.
+The semi-submersible drilling rig "Chris Chenery" was constructed in 1974 for The Offshore Co. of Houston, US.
 When Thyssen AG and Krupp merged in 1999, B+V became a subsidiary of ThyssenKrupp Marine Systems.

-In December 2001, Blohm+Voss, Nordseewerke and Friedrich Lurssen Werft were awarded the contract to build the first five K130 fregatte MEKO.
+In December 2001, Blohm+Voss, Nordseewerke and Friedrich Lurssen Werft were awarded the contract to build the first five K130 MEKO frigates for the German Navy.
 The first of them, Braunschweig, was built at Blohm+Voss, launched in April 2006 and commissioned in April 2008.
 Several problems with the equipment fit delayed commissioning, and the last was commissioned in 2013.